acm-uiuc/til/_til/ruby/next-and-previous-floats.md

+---
-# Next And Previous Floats
+title:  Next And Previous Floats
+category: ruby
+---

 The `Float` class has two interesting methods for stepping forward or backwards through the numbers that can actually be *represented* by floats.